 The pretext for the invasion is liberating ancestral Russians from foreign domination.
 The liquidation squads follow the troops, armed with lists of "subversives" such as lawyers, doctors, and teachers.
 One of the goals is swiftly accomplished: blowing up churches.

 Anglo/French Relations: In line with gradual but inexorable British distancing from the current French government in Bordeaux, the British government formally recognizes Charles de Gaulle as the leader of the Free French.
 He is not quite a government-in-exile, but the closest thing that there is to one.

 Admiral Decoux and General Catroux meet with British Admiral Sir Percy Noble in Saigon to discuss any assistance that the British might be able to offer against the Japanese.
 Sir Percy says none is available.

 |French soldiers surrendering at the Place de Jaude in Clermont-Ferrand, France on 21 June 1940.
 The Germans leave the town, which under the terms of the Armistice remained French, on 28 June 1940.|

 The Regia Aeronautica raids the British base at Mersa Matruh.

-The Italians attacks a small British garrison of the King's African Rifles at Moyale on the Kenyan/Ethiopian border, with inconclusive results.
+The Italians attack a small British garrison of the King's African Rifles at Moyale on the Kenyan/Ethiopian border, with inconclusive military results.